VitoBarra/UniPi-Appunti/Raccolta UniPi INF/Note/2° Anno/Architetture e sistemi operativi (AESO)/Organizzazione di sistema operativo.md

 - Many parts of the operating system depend on synchronization primitives for coordinating access to shared data structures with the kernel.
-- The virtual memory system depends on low-level hardware support for address translation, support that is specific to a particular processor architecture.
+- The [[Memoria Virtuale]] system depends on low-level hardware support for address translation, support that is specific to a particular processor architecture.
 - Both the file system and the virtual memory system share a common pool of blocks of physical memory.
 They also both depend on the disk device driver.